Last year, the city of Atlanta was attacked by a group of hackers who had infiltrated their system and effectively crippled large parts of it.

 Until a few days later, when the encryption malware is loaded into the organization and executed across the organization.
 In the case of the Atlanta attack, two versions of SamSam were loaded on in case one was detected by security software.

-Unfortunately, this kind of ‘random’ activity can be difficult to track which is why it’s important to have a great SIEM being monitored by a skilled security operations team working together to identify and catch these aberrant events before they become incidents.
+Unfortunately, this kind of ‘random’ activity can be difficult to track which is why it’s important to have a great SIEM being monitored by a skilled security operations center team working together to identify and catch these aberrant events before they become incidents.

 Protecting Your People & Your System